TKone7/vanpi/README.md

 - Sit back and relax

-Once done, the RPI will power up in Access Point Mode, connect to it and proceed from there
+Once done, the RPI will power up in Access Point Mode, connect to it and proceed from there (You can just turn off the Access Point because we already configured wifi during the flashing process)

 (Homebridge needs to be setup, you can do that under RPI-IP:8581 or pekaway.local:8581 - set vanpi:pekawayfetzt and continue from there, config should already be there, not further tested due to lack of iPhones)